jwunderl/pxt-common-packages/libs/game/docs/reference/sprites/sprite/is-hitting-tile.md

 sprites.create(null).isHittingTile(CollisionDirection.Left)
 ```

-The function checks if the sprite is currently touching a wall tile on on of it's four sides.
+The function checks if the sprite is currently touching a wall tile on one of it's four sides.
 If the sprite is contacting the wall tile, then `true` is returned.

 The sprite must be in motion (a velocity of ``vx`` or ``vy`` that isn't `0`) before the checking for a tile hit.
 Otherwise, `false` is returned even though the sprite is touching the wall tile.